 Your WordPress blog will need web hosting services and I like Bluehost web hosting.
-Click here to start a blog on WordPress, then you can follow the easy tutorial below to make this process quick.
 Bluehost is a great web host and I have had a great experience with them personally and while helping clients get online.
+Click here to start a lifestyle blog on WordPress, then you can follow the easy tutorial below.

-So I decided to start a blog for myself.
+Last year I decided to start a blog for myself.
 It was definitely the best decision I made as I love having my own platform.
 I’m not making five figures a month yet but I’m making a few extra hundreds to chip away at my student loans.

 Before the blog, I was selling t-shirts and mugs via print of demand.
-The print on demand industry is fun but constantly chasing t-shirt trends suck so I decided to start blogging as a backup to the t-shirt grinding.
+The print on demand industry is fun but chasing trends suck so I decided to start blogging as another stream of income.

 Bluehost has been good to us so far.
-I’ve been using Bluehost to build my wife’s beauty blog website and well she isn’t complaining.
-Bluehost is still one of the top web hosting companies and you can start your own WordPress blog with them for as low as $3.95 a month.
-If you sign up using my link, then you will get your domain name for free when you purchase the 36-month shared hosting plan.
-You DO NOT need anything other than the basic or plus plan if you are just getting started with blogging.
-You can ignore the higher priced virtual private server and dedicated hosting plans.
-Hopefully, you still want to learn how to start a blog, you can skip to STEP 1 if you aren’t interested in learning more about Bluehost.
+I’ve been using Bluehost to build my wife’s beauty blog website and she hasn’t complained about the service.
+For small blogs, Bluehost is a popular choice.
+If you sign up using the link above, you will get a domain name for free when you sign up for the 36-month shared hosting plan.
+Hopefully, you still want to learn how to start a lifestyle blog… skip to STEP 1 if you aren’t interested in learning more about Bluehost.